mokimokheonpark/Job-Scraper/README.md

 # Job-Scraper-Project

-This is a Python project for scraping job postings from job platform websites based on a provided keyword, and saving the data to a CSV file.
+This project is a Python web application that scrapes job postings from job platform websites and allows users to search for job listings by keyword and save the data to a CSV file.

 ## Features